crate/cratedb-guide/docs/feature/storage/index.md

   off selectively.

 CrateDB uses three main data structures of Lucene: Inverted indexes for text values, BKD trees for numeric values, and doc values.
-On top of doc values, CrateDB implements a column store for fast sorting and aggregations.
+Based on doc values, CrateDB implements a column store for fast sorting and aggregations.

 :Inverted index: